-Reimbursement is generally limited to one exam (periodic, consultation focused) per provider group every 6 months and includes diagno planning and oral cancer screening.
+Reimbursement is generally limited to one exam (comprehensive, periodic, consultation or limited focused) per provider group every 6 months and includes diagnosis, treatment planning and oral cancer screening.

 Limited Evaluation - Problem Focused

 A limited evaluation is performed when a patient presents with a specific problem, complaint and/or dental emergency.
 Follow-up visits related to previous treatment are not billable and therefore shall not be considered for separate reimbursement.